 5. Find the Similarities and Differences Between Characters

 Identifying differences is a basic preschool skill, and it is also a very important skill for them to learn Chinese characters.
 As you know, Chinese characters are like building blocks with different parts.
-Some characters are built and formed with a left and right part, others are formed from top to the bottom, and some are made from outside to inside.
+Some characters are built and formed with a left and right part, others are formed from the op to the bottom, and some are made from outside to inside.
 If we can help children find the similarities and differences between Chinese characters they are learning, it will make more sense to them and help them solidify their knowledge of Chinese language.

 – From Radicals: